 Another smaller factor, but still important, is maintaining some liquidity.
 If you will have to use up all of your liquid funds to pay off your mortgage, you may want to give some thought to that.

-The final Factor stands alone because it’s something I’ve discussed many times with members.
+The final Factor stands alone because it’s something I’ve discussed many times with our Relaxing Retirement members.

 I’ve suggested this in several situations.
 I’m a big believer that you have to be able to sleep at night.

 Finally, you’ll note that I’ve reserved my comments for evaluating paying off an existing mortgage.
-I have some thoughts about entering into a new mortgage in retirement which I’ll share with you on my next Retirement Coach Strategy of the Week.
+I have some thoughts about entering into a new mortgage after you’ve stepped away from work which I’ll share in the next edition.